 - other rare conditions that affect the lungs

-Your physician or pulmonologist may refer you to the Transplant Institute for evaluation, or you may contact us yourself.
+Your physician or pulmonologist may refer you to the NYU Langone Transplant Institute for evaluation, or you may contact us yourself.
 This does not mean automatic acceptance as a transplant candidate.
 Rather, it’s the beginning of an evaluation process that determines whether a lung transplant is the right choice for you, and whether you are a suitable candidate for the procedure.

 Your First Visit

 Next, one of our transplant physicians meets with you to discuss your medical history and conduct a complete physical examination.
-If the physician determines that you’re a candidate to begin transplant evaluation testing, our transplant nurse coordinator schedules additional tests that begin approximately two weeks from your initial visit.
+If the physician determines that you’re a candidate to begin transplant evaluation testing, our transplant nurse coordinator schedules additional tests that begin approximately two weeks after your initial visit.

-The Lung Transplant Evaluation
+Lung Transplant Evaluation

 Once our experts begin your lung transplant evaluation, our transplant nurse coordinator schedules tests and consultations with members of the lung transplant team, including: